 The Code of Academic Integrity is included in this Student Handbook.
 The Code is also available at: https://community.lawschool.cornell.edu/academics/policies-and-requirements/.
-It is also a violation of the Code of Academic Integrity for any student to contact a teacher about an exam after theexam has begun or at any time until grades are final.
-Any problems or issues should be addressed in writing to the Registrar.
+It is a violation of the Code of Academic Integrity for any student to contact the course instructor about an exam after the exam has begun or at any time until grades are final.
+Any problems or issues should be addressed in writing to the Law School Registrar.

 Law School course examinations are graded by the course instructor on an anonymous basis.
-Identification of the student with the grade is made only after the anonymous exam grades have been recorded with the Law School Registrar.
+Identification of the student with their grade is made only after the anonymous exam grades have been recorded with the Law School Registrar.
 The course instructor may exclude a student, after reasonable written warning, from any examination because of irregular attendance or neglect of work during the term.
-Exclusion from an examination result in a failing grade.
+Exclusion from an examination will result in a failing grade for that course.